Family Connections engages families with young children to nurture social connections, enhance child development and improve school readiness.

 In 2010, two well-respected, family support organizations, Heights Parent Center and Family Connections, joined together.
 United as one organization, Family Connections of Northeast Ohio now offers expand services and reaches more families.
 Family Connections of Northeast Ohio (Family Connections) operates on the belief that strong families build strong communities.

 We now have multiple locations where we provide various programs and services.
-On-site programs and activities are located in both the Shaker Family Center in Shaker Heights and in the Coventry Building in Cleveland Heights.
 Off-site community partner programs include public schools and libraries.